malon64/dbt-athena-poc/README.md

     source dbt-env/bin/activate  # On Windows use `dbt-env\Scripts\activate`
     ```

-    With the virtual environment activated, navigate to the athena_dbt_core directory and install the required packages:
+    With the virtual environment activated, navigate to the dbt_code directory and install the required packages:

     ```bash
-    cd athena_dbt_core
+    cd dbt_code
     pip install -r requirements.txt
     ```